TimHanewich/3d-printing/readme.md

 - Other tips
     - When removing PLA filament to do something like change colors, be sure to disable stepper motors.

+## Misc.
+Tips
+- Use [this method](https://i.imgur.com/9Dn2ubp.png) in Blender to remove overlapping or very close together vertices.
+Works beautifully from my tests!

 ## Noteable Models
 - Metric nuts and screws: https://www.thingiverse.com/thing:3259952
     - The `Cylinderhead_screw_M6` model from [this](https://www.thingiverse.com/thing:3259952) post is **10x10mm**.
 If you would like to build a thread *into* another object that you can then screw this screw into, enlarge the screw to **12x12mm**.
 This provides enough room for the screw to fit into.
 Not enlarging the screw means the hole is not large enough to fit in.